 "My father, Theodore Roosevelt, was the best man I ever knew.
 He combined strength and courage with gentleness, tenderness, and great unselfishness.
 He would not tolerate in us children selfishness or cruelty, idleness, cowardice, or untruthfulness."

-His father took the family on trips to Europe in 1869 and 1870, and Egypt in 1872, and helped found New York's Metropolitan Museum of Art.
+His father took the family on trips to Europe in 1869 and 1870, and Egypt in 1872, and helped found the New York Orthopedic Hospital, the Museum of Natural History, and supported the Children’s Aid Society and the Newsboys' Lodging House which cared for hundreds of stray boys.

 At 15-years-old, Roosevelt wrote of their trip to Jerusalem: